Apple Watch Series 3 lets you make calls without your iPhone – Which? News

-Apple has announced two versions of the new Apple Watch Series 3 at its annual launch event, where it also unveiled new iPhones.
+Updated 18 September 2017.
+We’ve now taken a first look at the new Apple devices.
+Click the links to see our first impressions of the Apple Watch Series 3 and Apple Watch Series 3 LTE.

+Apple announced two versions of the new Apple Watch Series 3 at its annual launch event on Tuesday, where it also unveiled new iPhones.
 One has built-in LTE – cellular connectivity that will let you make or receive calls and notifications without your iPhone nearby – and there is also a non-LTE version.

-According to Apple CEO Tim Cook, sales of the Apple Watch grew 50% year on year since the launch of the Apple Watch Series 2 and the tech giant is now the number one watchmaker in the world.
+According to Apple CEO Tim Cook, sales of the Apple Watch grew 50% year on year since the launch of the Apple Watch Series 2, which has led to it being the best-selling watch in the world.
 So can the new Apple Watch Series 3 repeat this success?
 Read on to find out if it’s third time’s a charm for the Apple Watch Series 3.

-As well as LTE, there are also plenty of familiar features, including a rectangular design, a built-in heart-rate monitor and GPS, and waterproofing for swimming or watersports.
+As well as LTE, there are also plenty of familiar features, including a rectangular design, a built-in heart-rate monitor and GPS, and waterproofing for swimming or water sports.
 So what else is new?
 We dig into the key features of the Watch Series 3, and take a look at watchOS 4.

 Apple smartwatch reviews – find out how the previous iterations performed in our tough testing.